cloudfoundry/docs-buildpacks/ruby/ruby-service-bindings.html.md

 Use the `cf env` command to view the Cloud Foundry environment variables for your application. `cf env` displays the following environment variables:

-* The variables set using the `cf set-env` command
 * The `VCAP_SERVICES` variables existing in the container environment
+* The user-provided variables set using the `cf set-env` command

 <pre class="terminal">
   $ cf env my-app